Music education: Standards and assessment

+The four new standards replace the older 1994 standards, which were merely a long list of skills to acquire.
+This newer version focuses on how musicians think and work, not just what they can do.

 Integration with other subjects

 Some schools and organizations promote integration of arts classes, such as music, with other subjects, such as math, science, or English, believing that integrating the different curricula will help each subject to build off of one another, enhancing the overall quality of education.

 One example is the Kennedy Center's "Changing Education Through the Arts" program.
 CETA defines arts integration as finding a natural connection(s) between one or more art forms (dance, drama/theater, music, visual arts, storytelling, puppetry, and/or creative writing) and one or more other curricular areas (science, social studies, English language arts, mathematics, and others) in order to teach and assess objectives in both the art form and the other subject area.
 This allows a simultaneous focus on creating, performing, and/or responding to the arts while still addressing content in other subject areas.

 Music in education is a way of incorporating music in teaching a subject.
-Music can be quite useful in education because, to play music it utilizes critical thinking and problem solving skills.
+Music can be useful in education because, to play music it utilizes critical thinking and problem solving skills.
 Depending on the subject, it offers a new way of learning information.
 For example, in literacy, it can explain different elements like metaphors, characters and setting.
 Music teaches repetition which in turn benefits mathematical skills.
 For learning mathematics, the components of music are very helpful, simplifying concepts such as fractions and ratios.
 This is because of the way music works.
 Music also involves frequency and sound waves which are beneficial to understanding concepts in science.
 Understanding the different pitches in words and patterns in structure coincide with the way music structure is understood and read.

 The European Union Lifelong Learning Programme 2007–2013 has funded three projects that use music to support language learning.
 Lullabies of Europe (for pre-school and early learners), FolkDC (for primary), and the recent PopuLLar (for secondary).
 In addition, the ARTinED project is also using music for all subject areas.